prometheus/client_python/README.md

 ```

 Metrics with labels are not initialized when declared, because the client can't
 know what values the label can have.
-It is reccommended to initialize the label
+It is recommended to initialize the label
 values by calling the `.label()` method alone:

 ```python